How did you get into mushing?

 How do you mush when there isn't snow?

-New Jersey isn't known for consistent snow coverage, so mushers rely on dryland equipment called "rigs", "gigs", or "carts" to run their dogs.
+Most mushers rely on dryland equipment called "rigs", "gigs", or "carts" to run their dogs.
 The rigs have wheels and look like a mix between a chariot and a shopping cart.
-My main rig was made by Henning Bartel of Arctis Carts.
-More serious mushers rely on ATVs or golf carts to train large teams when there's no snow available.
+My rig was made by Henning Bartel of Arctis Carts.
+More serious mushers rely on ATVs to train large teams when there's no snow available.

 What kind of dogs do you have?